saberkhaniscool/dynamic-learning-app/readme.md

 ##### Components - Login, Signup

-The login and sign up features are made by making use of the inbuilt authentication tools in Meteor.
+The login and sign up features are made by making use of the built-in  authentication tools in Meteor.

 ### 3) The lessonplans, simulations, lessons organization